Mystery from above. Can you identify this Kansas City-area landmark from the air? - News Break

 Mystery from above.
 Can you identify this Kansas City-area landmark from the air?

-Jun.
-23—With the view of a bird's eye, here is a place for you to identify.
-Here is our new video puzzle which also contains the answer to last week's 'Mystery from above'.
+With the view of a bird’s eye, here is a place for you to identify.
+Here is our new video puzzle which also contains the answer to last week’s ‘Mystery from above’.
 Take a break for a little puzzle fun.
 Do you know where this Kansas City-area landmark is that was shot from above by our drone?
 Things we see from ground level can seem unfamiliar when viewed from on high.
-Watch the video above to test your sleuthing skills.www.newspressnow.com
+Watch the video above to test your sleuthing skills.www.kansascity.com